CELEBRATING 100 YEARS OF PHILIPPINES CINEMA

 Jean Cheryl Tagyamon

-On the other hand, Director Shireen Seno of Nervous Translation is one of the Jury members of the Southeast Asian Short Film Competition Jury this year and while John Torres, Producer of Nervous Translation is one of the participants in the Southeast Asian Producers Network.
+Director Shireen Seno of Nervous Translation is also one of the Jury members of the Southeast Asian Short Film Competition Jury this year while producer John Torres is one of the participants in the Southeast Asian Producers Network.